MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

 Links are provided to download trial versions of Windows Server 2012, Windows 10 Enterprise, and all deployment tools necessary to complete the lab.

-## In this guide

-The following table describes topics and procedures in this guide.
+Topics and procedures in this guide are summarized in the following table.
 An estimate of the time required to complete each procedure is also provided.
 Time required to complete procedures will vary depending on the resources available to the Hyper-V host and assigned to VMs, such as processor speed, memory allocation, disk speed, and network speed.

 <div style='font-size:9.0pt'>